 The ARC 462 - Studio represents the culmination of design thinking focusing on the technical dimensions of architecture as applied to specialized and large-scale problems.
 It aims at enhancing advanced design thinking focusing on the integrated conceptual and technical building systems.
 In particular; it enables an enhanced awareness about the interrelationship of the wider natural and social context with the building technology and an enhanced knowledge of the integrated design process covering the detailed stages of Design Development and Construction Documents.
-It focuses on the development and refinement of design briefs and on the creative formulation, and detailed elaboration of holistic building systems in design proposals.
+It focuses on the development and refinement of design proposals.
 It is utilizing knowledge of structural design, environmental systems and working drawings taken earlier.
 It progresses in a project including submissions on Pre-Design problem analysis, Schematic design, Design Development and final design addressing building systems at Construction Documents level.
 The final submission will involve an integrated approach to accommodating spatial planning and internal circulation, structural and constructional systems, lighting environmental systems, codes, regulations and finishes.
 To achieve this and in addition to the briefing and design activities, the course incorporates lectures, presentations, seminars, critique and site visits.

-ARC 521 - Research and Design Explorations Prerequisite: ARC 321 & ARC 441 (3-0-3)
+ARC 521 - Research and Design Explorations Prerequisite: ARC 321 & ARC 441 (3-6-6)